 Completed or have in progress 39 of the 48 required General Education units and the specific prerequisites;

-Completion of the 5 non-social work core courses with a grade of C or higher by the conclusion of the summer before the applicant's junior year;
+Completion of PSYC 101 and SOCI 100 with a grade of C or higher by the end of the fall semester of the applicant's junior year;

 SWRK 170, SWRK 200, and SWRK 202 must be completed with a grade of C or higher by the end of the fall semester of the applicant's junior year;

-Preference is given to California residents within the 18 Northern California counties of Butte, Colusa, Del Norte, Glenn, Humboldt, Lake, Lassen, Mendocino, Modoc, Nevada, Plumas, Shasta, Sierra, Siskiyou, Sutter, Tehama, Trinity, or Yuba.
+BSW students need to complete their practicum education within the 18 Northern California counties of Butte, Colusa, Del Norte, Glenn, Humboldt, Lake, Lassen, Mendocino, Modoc, Nevada, Plumas, Shasta, Sierra, Siskiyou, Sutter, Tehama, Trinity, or Yuba.

 If you have passed the above requirements with a C or higher you are eligible to apply for the BSW Professional Sequence.
-Applications will be available on the BA social work website in August.
+Applications will be available on the social work website on August 1st.
 Complete and return the application electronically to the Chico State School of Social Work by the deadline indicated.

 Transfer students who plan to take prerequisites at other educational institutions must consult the BSW Director, DL Coordinator, or DL Advisor to ensure they are enrolled in articulated equivalents to the prerequisite courses on the Chico campus.
 The BSW Director, DL Coordinator, or DL Advisor is responsible for evaluating the transferability of all social work prerequisites not listed on the articulation agreements between Chico State and other units of the California State University, the University of California, and the California Community Colleges system.
 Refer to the School of Social Work website for information on articulated equivalents.

-We are committed to your success.
-We are here to support you, please reach out to the BSW Director with any questions.
+We are committed to your success and we are here to support you, so feel free to reach out to the BSW Director with any questions.